 Engage Your Students

 While you shouldn’t attempt to become a student’s friend, you should convey a friendly, approachable demeanor to engage your class.
-For example, you should listen to their opinions, take an interest in their hobbies and passions, and try to support them with their homework when they need it.
+For example, you should listen to their opinions, encourage them to join in various educational activities and sports for kids after school, take an interest in their hobbies and passions, and try to support them with their homework when they need it.
 By doing so, they will be more likely to listen when you speak during class and might feel as if they can confide in you when they have a problem with a subject, in the classroom or even at home.

 Teach Your Students in Different Ways